 X25519 and X448 Diffie-Hellman elliptic curve support

-X25519 and X448 are modern elliptic curves which are used in Diffie-Hellman (DH) key agreement schemes.
+X25519 and X448 are modern elliptic curves that are used in Diffie-Hellman (DH) key agreement schemes.
 The curves are considered as better alternatives to the NIST’s curves after it was discovered that NSA had potentially implemented a backdoor.

 Java 13 now supports the x25519 and x448 elliptic curves for TLS versions 1.0, 1.1, 1.2, and 1.3.
 The TLS implementation in Java supports many elliptic curves.
 The x25519 now has the highest priority, but x448 goes after several other curves: